KirbyG/np-gravity-arcade/README.md

         * solver stub needs fewer steps to pass under the towers
         * slab graphical clarity improvements
     * solver
-* prevent automatic puzzle solving for large instances
+    * megalit demo fully functional
 * refactor code (comments and organization)
     * I'm forgetting what the design pattern is called, but I believe artist might be better as a draw function returned from a wrapper function